Awakening to Life: Why We Worry About Others More Than Ourselves

 Four Things This Journey Has Taught Me

-– Gratitude: Every day is a second chance.
-Take time to notice the simple things — they matter most.
+• Gratitude: Every day is a second chance.
+Notice the small things — they matter most.

-– Purpose: Do something with your second chance — even if it’s small, even if it’s just telling your story.
+• Purpose: Do something with your second chance — even small things count.

 You’re Not Alone